thoth1309/hello-world/README.md

 Hello!

 I'm Jason!
-I'm getting a degree in Computer Science and I hope to be able to find it very useful in the near future, and then for the long haul.
+I'm getting a degree in Computer Science and I hope to be able to use it in the very near future.